nautiyaldeepak/image-processing/README.md

 > [!NOTE]
 > Architecure diagram also includes Continious Integration process which is for building image and then deploying the image on ECR.

+## Important Question
+- How important is this processing ?
+    - The reason for asking this question is to figure out if we can can use spotInstance, if the processing is important and the result is required asap, in that case we would have used EC2 on-demand instances.
+In this case I've enabled spot instance.
+Using spot instances will lead to cost savings.
+- How big are the images ?
+    - This would help us estimate how much storage is required.
+Anyways in our case we're using EFS, which can expand on demand.
+But using efs will lead to higher cost.
+- What is the estimated processing time ?
+    - This can help us set timeouts and configure relevant alerts for our jobs.
+In this case I've made an assumption that it can take upto 4 hours.
+- What is more important cost or performance/reliability ?
+    - There is always a trade off between cost and performance.
+In this setup I've give more importance that performace, although cost implications are also kept in mind when designing the architecture.
+- For the gitlab-ci, what do u mean by deploy and where to deploy ?
+It was not clear.
+    - What I understood by deploy is that image should be in some container registry and when image processing happends latest image from ecr is used.
+In the above architecture, when we update our python script the gitlab-ci is triggered it builds the image and then pushes the image to ECR and when a new batch job is triggered it automatically pulls the latest image from ecr.

 ## Deploy aws infrastructure
 - In terraform/variables.tf file add values for all variables.
 - Please make sure to add `subnet-ids`, `vpc-id`, `vpc-cidr`